GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Experiments

 \section{Experiments}

-We use an extended version of NPHM~\cite{giebenhain2023learning} dataset that consists of scans captured by Artec Eva scanners.
-For more details, please follow the Supplementary document.
+We collect an extended version of the NPHM~\cite{giebenhain2023learning} dataset that consists of scans captured by Artec Eva scanners.
 We fit FLAME~\cite{flame} head to each scan and segment the hair region by applying \cite{xie2021segformer}.
-In this work, we compare our method against the state-of-the-art approaches in hair reconstruction from monocular video, such as Neural Haircut~\cite{neuralhaircut}, Gaussian Haircut~\cite{GH}, and MonoHair~\cite{MH}.
-For qualitative comparison, we capture 360-degree monocular video using a smartphone along with the head scan.
-For quantitative evaluation, we use two scenes from Cem Yuksel’s Hair Models~\cite{cem_yuksel}.